kuzzleio/kuzzle/doc/2/guides/getting-started/8-deploy/index.md

 ::: info
 In this guide we will perform a basic deployment of a Kuzzle application.
-For critical production deployments, we strongly recommend to deploy your application in [cluster](/core/2/guides/some-link) mode to take advantage of high availability and scalability.
+For production deployments, we strongly recommend to deploy your application with the [cluster](/core/2/guides/some-link) mode to take advantage of high availability and scalability.
 Our team can bring its expertise and support for such deployments: [get a quote](https://info.kuzzle.io/contact-us)
 :::